yafp/monoto/README.md

 * import/export
 * delete

 text notes.
 In addition it features a quick and good search function.
-See [more](https://github.com/yafp/monoto/wiki/Functions) informations about all functions.
-The search is explained [here](https://github.com/yafp/monoto/wiki/The-search-function).
+The wiki features a more detailed overview about all implemented [functions](https://github.com/yafp/monoto/wiki/Functions).

 # user-interface